gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHttpdHowTo.md

+---
-# Stroom HOWTO - Apache Httpd/Mod_JK configuration for Stroom
+title: "Apache Httpd/Mod_JK configuration for Stroom"
+linkTitle: "Apache Httpd/Mod_JK"
+#weight:
+date: 2021-07-12
+tags:
+  - httpd
+  - installation
+description: >
   The following is a HOWTO to assist users in configuring Apache's HTTPD with Mod_JK for Stroom.
+---

 ## Assumptions
 The following assumptions are used in this document.